Imagine being invited to a huge, delicious feast for a king.

 Learn English with Films from the Best of Hollywood!
 14 Fresh Movies for Language Practice

 Of course, great new options to learn English with films are released all the time!
-Below you will find several of the latest best movies to learn English, which will give you a great start—but to continue keeping up with what is new in the world of English-language films, watch for the newest videos on FluentU.
+Below you will find several of the latest best movies to learn English, which will give you a great start—but to continue keeping up with what is new in the world of English-language films, subscribe to our FluentU English channel to watch and learn with videos like this one:

 Learn English with Films for Beginners